talostrading/sonic/README.md

 peer2.AsyncRead(b[:256], func(...) { updateAndProcessBuffer() })

 func updateAndProcessBuffer() {
-    // One of peers read something.
+    // One of the peers read something.
 We instruct the peers to read into the next 256 byte chunk of b such that we can
     // process the previous 256 bytes.
     peer1.AsyncRead(b[256:512], func(...) { updateAndProcessBuffer() })
     peer2.AsyncRead(b[256:512], func(...) { updateAndProcessBuffer() })